 Planning a trip to Banff and Jasper: Read this first

-Lets’ start this Banff and Jasper itinerary by answering some general questions you may have about Banff and Jasper.
+Lets’ start this itinerary for Banff and Jasper by answering some general questions you may have about Banff and Jasper.

 What’s the best time of the year to visit Banff and Jasper?

 Banff and Jasper can be visited all year round.

 Choosing when to visit will depend on the time you can go and the activities you want to do.